-Mark Miruzzi and Julia Buhagiar are the two young Maltese who attended a one-week conference called MED24, organised in Tirana, Albania, by the Catholic Church.
+Mark Miruzzi and Giulia Buhagiar are the two young Maltese who attended a one-week conference called MED24, organised in Tirana, Albania, by the Catholic Church.
 Fifty young men and women from Mediterranean countries participated in this conference to address the challenges and opportunities facing the Mediterranean region.

 During the meetings, they discussed various themes, including peace, interreligious and cultural dialogue, human dignity and migration.
 Under the motto “Pilgrims of Hope, Builders of Peace,” proposed by the Archdiocese of Tirana-Durazzo, MED24 continued Pope Francis’ call to build more bridges of dialogue between different religions and cultures in the Mediterranean.